-Step 6: Complete Basic Project Information for TDA Approval
+Step 5: Complete Basic Project Information for TDA Approval

-Applicants must complete the Basic Project Information section of the TDA-GO Project details page and provide sufficient information - including a project description, map(s) of the downtown project area, a description of conditions to be improved by the proposed project, and a plan to document the national program objective - for TDA staff to determine the project's feasibility.
+Applicants must complete the Basic Project Information section of the TDA-GO Project details page and provide sufficient information - including a project description, map(s) of the service area, a description of how the residents of the identified service area will benefit from the proposed improvements, and a plan to document the national program objective - for TDA staff to determine the project's feasibility.

-Basic Project Information section must be completed no later than August 1, 2025, for the application to continue.
+Basic Project Information section must be completed no later than July 1, 2025, for the application to continue.

-Step 7: Develop Project Documentation
+Step 6: Develop Project Documentation